-OCEAN in POT, May Sun Building, 7-8 New Praya, Kennedy Town, www.oceaninpot.business.site
+OCEAN in POT, May Sun Building, 7-8 New Praya, Kennedy Town, Hong Kong, www.oceaninpot.business.site

 Shutting up shop in Sai Ying Pun and opening doors on North Street in Kennedy Town, lines form here from the early hours at this authentic Taiwanese eatery.
 The successful street food chain promises hard-to-beat prices and decent portions, whipping up faves such as fatty minced pork on rice and sweet plum fried sweet potato.
 Yuan is Here captures the vibrant night market scene in Taiwan.

-Yuan is Here, 31 North Street, Kennedy Town, Hong Kong
+Yuan is Here, 31 North Street, Kennedy Town, Hong Kong, www.facebook.com/yuanishere

-Famed LA Resto owner and Executive Chef of Salazar, Esdras Ochoa has bought mouth-watering Mexican food to 11 Davis Street.
-Applauded for its Taco Tuesday that promises 50% off all hand-crafted tacos and Thirsty Thursday which knocks 50% off of your drinks bill, there’s a reason we keep coming back.
+Famed LA Resto owner and Executive Chef of Salazar, Esdras Ochoa brings mouth-watering Mexican food to 11 Davis Street.
+Applauded for its Taco Tuesday that promises 50% off all hand-crafted tacos and Thirsty Thursday which knocks 50% off of your drinks bill, there’s plenty of reason to keep coming back.
 Haven’t been yet?
 Check out Esdras Ochoa’s serious culinary skills on Netflix’s The Final Table for a sneak peek as to what you can expect from this unique taqueria.

-Shanghai Lao Lao, Kin Liong Mansion, 16-30 North St, Kennedy Town, Hong Kong, www.stg.cafedecoral.com/eng/stra_business_units/fast_casual/Shanghai_Lao_Lao
+Shanghai Lao Lao, Kin Liong Mansion, 16-30 North Street, Kennedy Town, Hong Kong, www.stg.cafedecoral.com

 Beers and burgers are the name of the game at Beeger on Smithfield.
 This bar come burger joint serves up hand-ground beef patties, a selection of craft beers from around the globe and chilled pool-bar vibes.